greggman/vertexshaderart/DEPLOY.md

 ##### Dev vs Local vs Staging vs Live

-If I understand correctly the callback for each URL needs to be accessable from the browser which means you either need to edit them all for live vs local or else register separate apps for each service (mysite and mysite-dev).
+If I understand correctly the callback for each URL needs to be accessi ble from the browser which means you either need to edit them all for live vs local or else register separate apps for each service (mysite and mysite-dev).
 Every where it says `<ipaddressofdroplet-or-domain>` above would be `localhost:3000` for local.
 Personally I haven't set any up for local but